vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/assess.md

 ### Website Scanning Environment and Tools - Automated Scanning

-For an AWS sponsored event, in addition to the ad hoc scanning, automated scanning is also performed against your lab website.
+For an AWS sponsored event, in addition to the manual scanning, automated scanning is also performed against your lab website.
 The automated tests are similar to the manual tests but the results are posted to <a href="http://waflabdash.awssecworkshops.com/" target="_blank">a centralized scanning results dashboard</a> along with the other workshop participants.
 You can identify the scanning results for your site using the Unique Id found in the CloudFormation outputs.

 ![WAF Lab Centralized Dashboard](./images/waflabdash-pre.png)